Contents

 Recently, I’ve been developing a game with RPG elements.
 Naturally, this means that there are hundreds of stat values for abilities, characters, items, enemies, and so on.

-For example, for a game designer, the following table in a spreadsheet might be a good way to work with spell values:
+For example, a game designer might want an overview of statistics for the various spells in the game.
+The following table in a spreadsheet might be a good way for the game designer to work with spell values:

 SpellDamageCost